The Flatline

 It’s the classic relationship between a buyer and a seller that has operated quite well for quite a while, for well-worn reasons.
 Indeed, having money in your pocket is one of the most powerful feelings of the human experience, surpassing even the sensation of watching a line go up.
 (A line going up means anything insofar as it correlates to the line in your bank account going up.)
 Another, almost equally captivating sensation is to own something shiny, something that makes your life easier, or something that lets you see an aspect of the world differently.

 In light of these observations, for something to succeed, it needs to be sold.
 I have previously rejected this notion, and a part of me still does.
-But there is a burgeoning, deeply tired element in me that understands that, at some point, if you never reach an audience, well, who’s the one really “kicking the wheels for years on end,” then?
+But there is a burgeoning, deeply tired element in me that understands that, at some point, if you never reach an audience, well, who’s the one really “quietly circling in place for years on end,” then?

-There is something to be said about making buyers feel better about themselves.
-Is that why the interaction design of Instagram Reels, YouTube Shorts, and TikTok are so ubiquitous?
-Swiping is like a salve for the tired soul.
-The algorithm is your personal liaison that curates and serves up tasty morsels on a platter during your lunch break between shifts consisting of eating shit for hours on end.
+A pivotal part of selling is giving the buyer what they want, which is often to feel better about themselves.
+I may not even agree with that, but it is broadly true.
+It is why the interaction design of Instagram Reels, YouTube Shorts, and TikTok is so ubiquitous.
+I might protest that I don’t want it afterward, but my actions indicate otherwise.
+Swiping is a salve for the tired soul.
+The algorithm is your personal liaison that curates and serves up delicious candied morsels on a platter during your lunch break between shifts consisting of eating shit for hours on end.
 Perhaps misanthropy is not in vogue, but paralysis might be—which might be why I’m writing this, even if the market won’t feed it into people’s endless feed.

 Privacy Policy